Application for the Upper Division:

 - A grade of "C" (2.0) or better in each of the following courses: BIO 271 or KIN 291, BIO 277 or KIN 292, BIO 280, HDF 211, PSY 121, CHE 104, SOC 101 or SOC 202 or ATY 100 or RCO 215, NTR 213, PHI 121 or PHI 220 or RCO 203, and STA 108.

 - No more than two of the above prerequisite courses may be repeated to earn the minimum grade or better.
 Prerequisite courses may be repeated only one time.

 - Matriculation into the upper division is contingent upon receipt of a satisfactory evaluation signed by the student’s physician of the applicant’s physical and emotional health to provide nursing care.
-Forms will be sent to the applicants during the spring semester and must be completed and on file in the School of Nursing by the following July 1.
+Forms will be sent to the students who are admitted to the upper division.

 Due to the competitive nature of this program, successful applicants typically present much higher credentials for admission.
 Students may not enroll in nursing courses beyond the foundation level courses without being admitted to the School.
 Application for admission is possible while students are still completing the prerequisite courses, but unconditional admission cannot be granted until all admission criteria have been successfully completed.

 The Test of Essential Academic Skills (TEAS) is a standardized test required for the School of Nursing application to the Upper Division, pre-licensure BSN program.